jvandonsel/haiku/README.md

 A simple random haiku generator in Clojure.

-This code is currently using a vocabulary set related to Amazon Robotics, but this can be customized.
+The default vocabulary is very techy, but it can be customized fairly easily.

 Some sample haiku: